blurrycontour/zuul-gerrit/doc/source/admin/drivers/bitbucket.rst

 Bitbucket Server
 ================

-The Bitbucket Server driver supports sources.
+The Bitbucket Server driver supports sources, reporters and triggers.
 It is primarily intended to interact with Bitbucket Server instances, i.e. not useful for the Bitbucket Cloud offering.

 Configure Bitbucket Server
 --------------------------